 The generic action of a switch on receiving a BPDU is to compare the received BPDU to its own BPDU that it will transmit.
-If the received BPDU is better than its own BPDU, it will replace its BPDU with the received BPDU.
+If the priority of the received BPDU is better than its own priority, it will replace its BPDU with the received BPDU.
 Then, the switch adds its own bridge ID number and increments the path cost of the BPDU.
 The switch uses this information to block any necessary ports.